Bala476/website/README.md

-#H1Balagovindh R
+# Balagovindh R
-##H2About me
+## About me
+---

-      * Passionate full-stack web developer crafting responsive websites and dynamic apps using modern tech like React, Node.js, and Tailwind.*
+###  *Passionate full-stack  web developer crafting responsive websites and dynamic apps using modern tech like React, Node.js, and Tailwind.*